wslukaa/AI-Chatbot/README.md

 *Modify the project directory in config.py*

 *Step 2: python data.py*
-<br>This will do all the pre-processing for the Cornell dataset.
+<br>This will do all the pre-processing for the Cornell movie subtitles dataset.

 *Step 3: python train.py*
 <br>This will start training the model with the pre-processed data.